stacytaylor/portfolio23/src/pages/work/docs-ia.md

 ---

-Because identity and access management (IAM) is such a complex topic, our documentation needs to not only teach developers how to implement Auth0, but also how to integrate it within a larger ecosystem as well as teaching developers the basic concepts and best practices of IAM.
+Because identity and access management (IAM) is such a complex topic, our [developer documentation](https://www.auth0.com/docs) needs to not only teach developers how to implement Auth0, but also how to integrate it within a larger ecosystem as well as teaching developers the basic concepts and best practices of IAM.

 ## Discovery